 I began writing poetry in my twenties at the same time as working for environmental organisations in Wales and London.
 I was spurred on by getting published in magazines including Poetry Ireland and Poetry Scotland, as well as in specialist publications for schools.
 I did public readings, including two at the famous Troubadour Cafe in Old Brompton Road, where Bob Dylan once performed!

 I’ve been a lifelong lover of horror films – particularly the more spooky, psychological kind – and in 2019 I published my first ghost story for adults, The Boy in the Burgundy Hood.
 It’s the story of Alice Deaton, a young woman with a mysterious connection to the dead.
 The inspiration for the story came from my wife, who had been for an interview at a medieval country house taken on by a heritage trust.
 The previous owners still lived in a private wing and caused difficulties for the property manager.
-I realised it was the perfect idea for a ghost story, with extra added tension!
+I realised it was the perfect setting for a ghost story, with extra added tension!
 The Boy in the Burgundy Hood went on to become an international bestseller on Amazon.
 I have subsequently written two more books in the Ghosts of Alice series, The Girl in the Ivory Dress and Alice and the Devil, and a fourth is planned next year.

 I now work part-time for a charity in London and write whenever I get the chance.
 I’m a voracious reader and some of my favourite books include modern ghost stories (Michelle Paver, Stephen King, Susan Hill) and contemporary fantasy, where the supernatural infringes on everyday reality.
 Much of the best of this is written for younger readers (The Dark is Rising, Harry Potter, His Dark Materials).